 - resources, information, tutorials and data available online.

-EDA Publications and Reports
+DAT Publications and Reports

-EDA publishes downloadable informational brochures and publications on a broad range of topics including:
+DAT publishes downloadable informational brochures and publications on a broad range of topics including:

 - budgeting manuals for Texas cities and Texas counties;